DTJF/libpruio/src/doc/_2_preparation.md

 Unfortunatelly this step may get complicated. \Proj needs the uio_pruss driver.
 In kernel 3.8 this is default, no further action is necessary.
 But in kernel 4.x the new rproc driver gets default, and it took years until easy reconfiguration was supported.
-Depending on the subversion different action has to be done to get it out of the way.
-It's beyond the scope of this documentation to describe all the diffent approaches.
+Depending on the kernels subversion, different action has to be done to get it out of the way.
+It's beyond the scope of this documentation to describe all the diffent quirks and pitfalls.
+Search the internet for further documentation.

 The only help I can provide is a command to test success.
 Executing